fgh1999/FedTruthFinderImpl/README.md

 ...,...
 ```

-* `identifier`: a string that can universally represents an event
+* `identifier`: A string that can universally represents an event.
+Events that can result in the same identifier should be considered as the same.
-* `delay_seconds`: a positive number that indicates the internal after the next event
+* `delay_seconds`: A positive number that indicates the internal after the next event.

 # Usage